Here’s a look at Tibet, an autonomous region within China.

 Mount Everest, the highest point on earth, lies on the border between Tibet and neighboring Nepal.

 1640 - Güüshi Khan invades Tibet and defeats a regional king.

 1642 - Khan enthrones the Dalai Lama as ruler of Tibet.
 Dalai Lama is the title of the head of the Dge-lugs-pa, or Yellow Hat, order of Tibetan Buddhists.

 1792 - Tibet closes itself off to foreign visitors.

-1904 - Tibet and Great Britain sign a treaty in Lhasa, ending a brief period of military aggression during which the Dalai Lama flees to China.
-Great Britain's interest is in securing trade rights and it overcomes Tibetan resistance with force.
+1904 - Tibet and Great Britain sign a treaty in Lhasa, ending a brief period of military aggression.
+The Dalai Lama flees to China.
+Great Britain’s interest is in securing trade rights and it overcomes Tibetan resistance with force.
 China is not involved in the treaty negotiation.

 April 27, 1906 - Great Britain and China sign a treaty recognizing China’s dominion of Tibet; the treaty is negotiated without any Tibetan participation.

 1910 - China attempts to gain physical control of Tibet; the Dalai Lama flees and takes refuge in India.